 Important: Before signing-up with any propane buying group, be sure to check on the reputation and credibility of the person or persons that operate a specific buyers group with all of the local propane suppliers that offer service in the area.
 You want to make sure that you are not signing up with a shady, unethical buyers group operator.
 Make a telephone call to all local propane suppliers and find out local propane supplier opinions of the operator regarding business practices and his or her reputation for being a fair, honest business person.
 Let the propane supplier know about the proposal that the propane buying group operator is proposing BEFORE you sign-up with the propane buying group.
 You may find out that the buyers group operator has unethical and questionable business practices in the opinion of some local propane suppliers and you risk receiving poor propane service being associated with that specific propane buyers group operator.
 It is also possible that one or more of the propane suppliers that you contacted regarding a specific propane buyer groups reputation may decide to match the buyers group propane service proposal to avoid the need to sign-up with any local propane buyers group.

 A propane buyers groups’ pricing can vary widely depending on many factors, including the geography, the volume of propane purchased by the group and the number of propane suppliers competing for the same customers in the immediate area.
+Propane buying groups can range in size depending on the general size of the local propane market to how many people within local propane buying groups encourage friends, family and neighbors to join.

 The initial steps involve identifying the residential propane service customers in your community that may be interested in joining a propane buyers group.
 A homeowners association may place a notice in the community newsletter requesting member feedback regarding the idea of forming a community propane buyers group.
 It is also important to make contact with the propane suppliers in your area to assess their level of interest in providing service to a buyers group.
 If propane suppliers in the area are not capable of servicing all proposed members or if all local suppliers fail to show interest in servicing a buyers group, the propane buyers group idea should be dismissed.